Awards will be given to an overall "People's Choice" and in three categories:

 You can send your submissions via eMail, or if you are living in the late 90's still and unable to scan your photos, just mail them to: Starship Modeler, PO Box 549, Lake Villa, IL 60046 (USA).
 Photos WILL NOT be returned unless a properly posted SASE is included.
 All entries will be posted, as long as they meet these Contest Rules.

 7) Do not add or subtract detail from your submissions, digitally or otherwise. i.e., do not add starry backgrounds or laser fire.
 All photos should depict the model, showing off its features and workmanship.
 We suggest you photograph the model in natural light against a plain, monochromatic background for best results.
-Scans should be done AT LEAST 100% (200% is better) image size, and at 72 ppi.
-Do not send images with greater density than 72 ppi, as it dramatically increases download time and we're going to downsample them anyway, so no need to go all 1200ppi on us).
+Scans should be done AT LEAST 100% (200% is better) image size, and at 72 ppi (we're going to downsample them anyway, so no need to go all 1200ppi on us).
 ALSO - please do NOT crop or trim your images.
 Send us the whole image, unedited, off-center, other-junk-in-the-frame, etc. It doesn't help us if you trim that stuff out - it just makes more work for us to adjust the oddball sized images that result.

 8) Awards will be delivered by postal mail (assuming the USPS is still alive) and sent out within one month of completion of judging.... more or less, depending on how organized we are this time around.

 10) In the Kits category, detail sets such as aftermarket lighting kits or decals are allowed.
-While such extra detail could increase your chances to win, quality and creativity of the work is still a major factor in judging.
+While such extra detail might provide some slight increase to your chances to win, quality and creativity of the work is still the major factor in judging.

 11) Entries can be models which were completed prior to the contest, but can not be ones that have been previously published anywhere on Starship Modeler.
-This includes reviews, features, Reader's Gallery entries and completed projects displayed on the forums.
+This includes reviews, features, Reader's Gallery entries and completed projects displayed on the forums, Facebook, Instacart, PintheTail, etc..

 12 Entries are to remain anonymous until the contest ends.
 Your name will not be attached to your entry(ies) until winners have been announced.
-This is intended to ensure the playing field remains level.
-Do not announce on the discussion forums (ours or anyone else's) or ANY OTHER PLATFORM living or dead which entry is yours - until after the voting has ended.
+This is intended to ensure the playing field remains as level as possible.
+Do not announce on the Facebook, LinkedIn, Instawhatsits, discussion forums (ours or anyone else's) or ANY OTHER PLATFORM living or dead which entry is yours - until after the voting has ended.
 Oh, and don't bother eMailing your mom, your siblings and your only friend to vote for Entry Number XX ... it's really, really obvious when that happens and those votes get thrown out.

 13 We use Windows machines with Photoshop and the other usual suspects loaded.
 This means we can take almost anything you want to send - but for the love of all that is holy, Mac users please PLEASE don't make us jump through hoops to decode your esoteric files.
 Come to think of it, don't anyone else make us jump through hoops either.
-Send your text description as a text file or a Word document or in the body of your eMail.
+Send your text description as a text file, PDF or a Word document or in the body of your eMail.
 Send your pictures as JPGs, PNGs or GIFs (JPG is the preferred format).
-Do not, under any circumstances, send us your pictures as part of a Word file or your whole submission as a PDF.
+Do NOT, under any circumstances, send us your pictures as part of a compressed Outlook file or your whole submission as a password-protected PDF.
 That's just asking for trouble.
 And by "trouble" we mean "rejecting the submission while drawing cartoon mustaches on all your pictures".
+Or worse.

-14 We make allowances for people whose first language is not English (my own family has quite a number of such fine people).
-In almost every case, however, their written English skills are better than those of the average native English speakers (though here's a special note to German writers: the first person pronoun "I" is always capitalized in English.
+14 We make every allowance for people whose first language is not English (my own family has quite a number of such fine people).
+In almost every case, however, their written English skills are better than those of the average native English speakers - especially the English (though here's a special note to German writers: the first person pronoun "I" is always capitalized in English.
 Just FYI).
 Every computer has a [Shift] key - use it.
 Don't make us go back and capitalize every single word that should have been capitalized (proper nouns, the first letter of a sentence, etc. - c'mon, you learned this in the first grade).
 ENTRIES TYPED IN ALL CAPS WILL BE SUMMARILY REJECTED.
 Every word processing program and almost every eMail program has a spell check function - use it!
 We're not expecting post-graduate level prose - just don't make the editing job harder than it has to be, please.

 15) Starship Modeler reserves the right to reject any entry we feel does not meet the guidelines published here, or the underlying spirit of our contest.
 Don't make us go there.